-Cats and small animals should not be allowed outside alone, even in a fenced yard.
+Cats and small animals (20 pounds or less) should not be allowed outside alone, even in a fenced yard.
 (A dog or cat can be taken from a backyard enclosed by a six-foot high fence or wall in a matter of moments.)
 Always accompany small pets when outside.
 Don't allow your dog off leash.
 Coyotes generally hunt between sunset and sunrise, but can be observed at all hours of the day and will not pass up the opportunity to attack.

 City of Downey Coyote Management Plan

 In response to coyote sightings in Downey, the City Council, at it's June 13, 2017 meeting, adopted the City of Downey Coyote Management Plan.